-Delivery of RE is not always taught as a weekly lesson.
-It can also be through RE Days (whole school, key stage, phase, class) or any organisational arrangement between.
-Children and staff have indicated that larger blocks of RE teaching can have a more positive impact on learning, so this approach is encouraged.
-There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies and collective worship.
+Delivery of RE is usually weekly, however sometimes, especially in upper KS2, it may be delivered through several sessions a week over two or three weeks.
+Children and staff have indicated that for some units of work, larger blocks of RE teaching can have a more positive impact on learning.
+There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies, and collective worship.

 Parents have the right to withdraw their child from RE lessons or parts of it and should talk to the Headteacher if this is their intention.
 Whilst we respect this right, we hope parents can see our curriculum does not promote or encourage a certain set of beliefs and contributes to children’s development in many valuable ways.